shivimendi/MachineLearningIntro/README.md

 # MachineLearningIntro
-This file helps learn the basics of Machone learning models through Australian weather data
+This file helps learn the basics of Machine learning models through Australian weather data